Medial collateral ligament (MCL) injury facts

-- Grade 1 (Fibers are stretched but not torn.)
+- Grade I (Fibers are stretched but not torn.)

-- Grade 2 (Ligament fibers are partially torn.)
+- Grade II (Ligament fibers are partially torn.)

-- Grade 3 (The ligament is completely torn.)
+- Grade III (The ligament is completely torn.)

 - The medical meniscus and anterior and posterior cruciate ligaments are structures in the knee that are also commonly injured.

-- Treatment does not usually require surgery.
-Physical therapy is recommended to return range of motion of the knee joint and to increase the strength of the muscles that surround and protect the knee.
+- Treatment is often non-surgical.
+Physical therapy can help patients to return range of motion of the knee joint and to increase the strength of the muscles that surround and protect the knee.

 What is the medial collateral ligament (MCL)?